 Loren Long is the author and illustrator of the New York Times bestselling Otis picture books, and the #1 New York Times bestselling illustrator of President Barack Obama’s picture book Of Thee I Sing, and the re-illustrated edition of The Little Engine That Could.

-Ellen Oh is the author of the Texas Bluebonnet Award nominated middle grade novel Spirit Hunters and the highly-acclaimed, young-adult Prophecy trilogy.
-She is also the co-founder of We Need Diverse Books, the groundbreaking, grassroots non-profit organization.
+Ellen Oh is a recovering attorney who prefers to write books for kids and teens.
+She is also a founding member of We Need Diverse Books, the groundbreaking, grassroots non-profit organization.

 Linda Sue Park

-Linda Sue Park is the author of more than two dozen books for young readers, including picture books, middle-grade and young-adult novels, short stories, and poetry.
-Among her titles are the 2002 Newbery Medal winner A Single Shard, and the New York Times-bestseller A Long Walk to Water.
+Linda Sue Park is the author of many books for young readers, including the 2002 Newbery Medal winner A Single Shard and the New York Times-bestselling A Long Walk to Water.